akhilbabu759/Project3d/README.md

-# My Node Project
+# 3D Model Management API

 ## Overview
-This project is a Node.js application that serves as a backend server.
-It is designed to handle file uploads using Multer and provides a structure for managing routes and middleware.
+This project is a Node.js backend service for uploading, managing, and retrieving 3D model files (`.glb`).
+It uses Express.js for the server, Multer for handling file uploads, and Cloudinary for cloud-based storage and delivery.

+The API is secured with an API key and includes rate limiting to prevent abuse.

 ## Project Structure
 ```